What you need to know about QPAC for kids!

 Thinking about a show at QPAC for kids?
 Wondering what you need to know to ensure you are ready for the big day out?
 Read on…

 QPAC (Queensland Performing Arts Centre) is the beating dramatic heart of Brisbane.
 Nestled in prime position in South Bank’s Cultural Precinct, QPAC is the home of a wide variety of shows, performances and entertainment for the whole family.
-The suite of venues has recently turned 30 years old but the planning that was put in place long ago continues to prove that QPAC for kids and families make a great day out!
+The suite of venues is over 30 years old and the planning that was put in place long ago continues to prove that QPAC for kids and families make a great day out!